Books

 Policy Papers

-- Murphy, Michelle with Max Liboiron, Natasha Myers, Dayna Scott, Reena Shaadan, Pollution is Colonialism (Endocrine Disruptors Action Group and CLEAR, September 2017)
+- Pollution is Colonialism.
+Michelle Murphy, Max Liboiron, Natasha Myers, Dayna Scott, Reena Shaadan, (Endocrine Disruptors Action Group and CLEAR, September 2017)

 Collective Writing with EDGI